Application Analytics and Management

-The App Activity Investigator is one of the second level when you drill down from an application.
-You can reach the App Activity Investigator by selecting the search icon on the App Info panel, or by double-clicking the application tile on the Application Dashboard.
+The App activity investigator is one of the second levels when you drill down from an application.
+You can reach the **App Activity Investigator by selecting the search icon on the App Info panel, or by double-clicking the application tile on the Application Dashboard.

 The App Activity Investigator displays key information such as App Score components, Errors, Events, and Anomalies.

-Each of the legends are aggregated at one minute interval if the selected duration is one hour, and at one hour interval if the selected duration is one day.
+Each of the legends is aggregated at one minute interval if the selected duration is one hour.

 These deviations are displayed as rectangular legends on the graph.
 These legends are aggregated, and are color coded according to the number of events that have occurred.
 Blue denotes the lowest number of events and red the maximum.
-You can hover your mouse pointer on a legend to show details such as error type, time, and the number of events aggregated for the selected legend.
-You can customize the time period of the graph by selecting the time from time-period drop down.
+Hover your mouse pointer on a legend.
+You can see details such as error type, time, and the number of events aggregated for the selected legend.
+You can customize the time period of the graph by selecting the time from time-period list.

 App usage trend

-In most cases, you as a business owner make decisions on your application effectiveness and usage trends based on statistics and data.
-To understand the application usage trend, you have to collate information from multiple entities in your deployment, such as, backend infrastructure, proxies, CDN networks and so on.
-Then, correlate the collected information to get proper analytics, this consumes lot of time.
+You, as a business owner, can decide on your application effectiveness and usage trends based on statistics and data.
+To understand the application usage trend, collate information from multiple entities in your deployment.
+Information can be backend infrastructure, proxies, CDN networks, and so on.
+Then, correlate the collected information to get proper analytics.

-Instead, the appliance deployed as an ADC in your deployment contains all the information about the application and the usage statistics of the application.
-You can forward this information to Citrix ADM.
-Citrix ADM collects this information and provides detailed insights about the application usage and performance.
+Instead, the NetScaler appliance deployed as an ADC in your deployment contains all the information about the application and the usage statistics of the application.
+You can forward this information to NetScaler MAS.
+NetScaler MAS collects this information and provides detailed insights about the application usage and performance.
 You can use these insights to take effective decisions based on the application usage and performance.

 The App Info Panel in the Application Dashboard provides the peak usage trend of an application.
-You can use the peak usage trend to assess the performance of the application and take appropriate action to improve the performance of the application.
+Use the peak usage trend to assess the performance of the application and take appropriate action to improve the performance of the application.

 To view the peak usage trend of an application, navigate to Applications > App Dashboard.
 Select the application and the peak usage trend of the application is displayed under Peak Usage section in the App Info Panel.